Ad115/ICGC-data-parser/docs/mutation-recurrence-workflow.rst

 Description
 -----------

-In general, the mutation recurrence workflow automates the process of extracting reccurrence of mutations across patients, it answers the question: *How many mutations appear in multiple patients?* or, specifying further, *how many mutations are repeated in ``n`` different patients in a given cancer project and a given gene?*
+In general, the mutation recurrence workflow automates the process of extracting reccurrence of mutations across patients.
+It answers the question: *How many mutations appear in multiple patients?* or, specifying further, *How many mutations are repeated in* ``n`` *different patients in a given cancer project and a given gene?* This data is concentrated in the mutation recurrence distribution obtained by the scripts in this workflow.

 ------------------------------------
 The mutation recurrence distribution